Don’t overlook the unassuming Astra: it’s a fine all-rounder

 - Ordinary image

-With a sharper-edged design and lightweight underpinnings, the all-new, seventh generation Vauxhall Astra hatchback range has a tough job on its hands with such an array of accomplished rivals in the compact family car market.
+With a sharper-edged design and lightweight underpinnings, the seventh generation Vauxhall Astra hatchback range has a tough job on its hands with such an array of accomplished rivals in the compact family car market.

 Chief among the British-built model’s challengers are the Ford Focus and Volkswagen Golf, but with others such as the SEAT Leon and Peugeot 308 vying for attention, along with attractive long warranties and reliability records for the Hyundai i30 and Kia Ceed, the Astra is facing stiff competition.

 On sale initially as a five-door hatchback, it will be joined in early 2016 by the new Vauxhall Astra Sports Tourer estate.
 There’s no official word as yet on a replacement for the coupe-bodied Vauxhall GTC, though.

 On sale initially as a five-door hatchback, it was joined in early 2016 by the Vauxhall Astra Sports Tourer estate, although there’s no official word as yet on a replacement for the coupe-bodied Vauxhall GTC, based on the previous-generation model.

 Underneath the Astra’s crisp styling is a platform that is on average 200kg lighter than that of the previous-generation model.
 Combined with improved aerodynamics, the Vauxhall’s thirst for fuel is reduced too.

 That inherent lightness also benefits the Astra’s agility, making it feel much more nimble both around town and on windier back roads.
 Revised suspension settings and a suite of electronic systems are designed to make the Vauxhall more enjoyable to drive than before.